Pay Off Mortgage vs Invest Calculator

 The trade-off this tool answers

 You have extra cash each month.
 You can pour it into the mortgage principal and pay the loan off faster, or you can invest it and let a portfolio compound.
-Both paths build wealth.
+Both paths accumulate assets.
 They just build it in different places — one reduces a liability, the other grows an asset.
 Which wins depends almost entirely on two numbers: the rate on the mortgage and the expected return on the investment.

 How the math decides